diocomweb/website/docs/programs/ambassador_registration_program.md

 This goal of this program is to grow the number of ambassadors who will promote Diode, and ultimately expand the use of the Diode Network and a more secure Internet.

-The Ambassador's creed is: 1) Secure communications are important 2) Diode is doing great things 3) I will mention Diode to others who may be interested.
+The Diode Ambassador's creed is: 1) Secure communications are important 2) Diode is doing great things 3) I will mention Diode to others who may be interested!

 ## How to Register